logo-lakshmshree

 4. Should I buy gold or silver for long-term investment?

-Gold is superior for long-term investment due to: (1) Higher 10-year CAGR (24.8% vs 18.3%), (2) Lower volatility making it easier to hold through corrections, (3) Tax-free option via Sovereign Gold Bonds at maturity, (4) Better crisis protection with -0.15 correlation to stocks.
-However, allocating 70-80% to gold and 20-30% to silver provides diversification benefits while maintaining stability.
+Gold is superior for long-term investment due to: (1) Superior risk-adjusted returns with a 19.2% 10-year CAGR compared to silver’s 22.4% CAGR following the 2025 surge, (2) Lower volatility (15.2% vs 34.5%) making it easier to hold through corrections, (3) Tax-free capital gains via Sovereign Gold Bonds at maturity, (4) Better crisis protection with a -0.15 correlation to stocks.
+However, allocating 70-80% to gold and 20-30% to silver provides industrial growth diversification while maintaining portfolio stability.

 5. How much does gold and silver cost in India today?